3 accused in Durgapur medical student gang rape case transferred to police custody

 Date:

-A Durgapur subdivisional court on Sunday sent three men accused in the alleged gang rape of a medical student to ten days of police custody.
-The charges filed against them include gang rape and criminal conspiracy.
-The police sought custody to question the accused and identify others involved in the shocking assault that took place outside a private medical college campus in Paschim Bardhaman district.
+A sub-district court in Durgapur on Sunday transferred three accused in the gang rape case of a medical student to 10-day police custody.
+The charges filed against them include gang rape and aggravated conspiracy.
+The police had sought their custody to identify others involved in the gruesome attack that took place outside a private medical council lot in the West Burdwan quarter and to interrogate the accused.

-The survivor, a student from Odisha studying at a private medical college in Durgapur, was reportedly attacked late Friday night.
-She had stepped out for dinner with a friend when the alleged assault occurred near the college premises.
-Her parents later lodged an FIR at the New Township Police Station.
-The case has triggered widespread outrage across both West Bengal and Odisha.
+A student from Odisha studying in a private medical council in Durgapur was reportedly attacked late on Friday night.
+She was out partying with her friend when the alleged attack took place near the council demesne.
+Her parents later lodged an FIR at the New Township police station.
+The case has sparked widespread outrage in both West Bengal and Odisha.

-Odisha CM Urges Mamata Banerjee to Act Swiftly
+Odisha CM Mamata Banerjee calls for immediate action

-Odisha Chief Minister Mohan Charan Majhi condemned the horrific incident and directly appealed to West Bengal Chief Minister Mamata Banerjee for strict action.
-Expressing shock on social media, Majhi urged for an exemplary punishment of the accused and assured full support to the survivor’s family.
-He also directed Odisha officials to coordinate with West Bengal authorities for immediate assistance.
+Odisha CM Mohan Charan Majhi has condemned the horrific incident and has directly appealed to West Bengal CM Mamata Banerjee for strict action.
+Expressing his grief on social media, Majhi demanded exemplary punishment for the accused and assured full support to the victim’s family.
+He has directed Odisha officials to coordinate with West Bengal authorities for immediate assistance.

-The BJP’s West Bengal unit criticized Chief Minister Mamata Banerjee’s administration, calling the incident another example of the state’s deteriorating law and order.
-BJP leaders alleged that the police mishandled similar cases in the past and demanded a transparent probe.
-Party spokespersons asserted that “West Bengal is no longer safe for women,” urging voters to hold the ruling Trinamool Congress accountable in 2026.
+The West Bengal unit of the BJP has criticised Chief Minister Mamata Banerjee’s administration, calling the incident yet another example of the deterioration of law and order in the state.
+BJP leaders have alleged that the police have miscalculated in handling similar cases in history and have demanded a transparent investigation.
+Party spokespersons have asserted that “West Bengal is no longer safe for women,” prompting voters to blame the ruling Trinamool Congress in 2026.

 Also Read: Cross-Border Clashes Escalate as Taliban, Pakistan Trade Accusations